 The higher the VO2 max level is, the more oxygen can be converted in the working muscles to provide energy, the higher is the corresponding endurance capacity.

-ScanWatch provides a VO2 max estimate based on data including heart rate, age, gender, weight, and pace from a connected GPS running session.
+ScanWatch provides a VO2 max estimate based on data including heart rate, age, gender, weight, and pace from a connected GPS running or walking session.